 After that, you can confirm your location to better customize the experience.

 To start tracking your money and create a Mint budget, you'll need to link to your checking, savings, credit card, and investment accounts.

 As an example pictured below, I'm going to link up to an American Express credit card account.

 3. Link All of Your Accounts

-Once you’ve linked up one account, be sure to link up all your other accounts by clicking on the “+Add Accounts” tab at the top of the page.
+Once you've linked up one account, be sure to link all of your other accounts by clicking on the “+Add Accounts” tab at the top of the page.

 4. Define Your Budget Categories

 Once all of your accounts are loaded in, click on “Budgets” in the menu at the top of the page.

 In the budgets area, you will see that Mint has already begun placing your items into specific categories for you.
 Now some of these categories will be correct and some you'll want to change to fit your preferences.
 Click “+Create a Budget” to begin creating your preferred categories.